drshahizan/software-engineering/materials/module4/Aliatul/readme.md

   - Compliance: The system should comply with relevant regulations and standards, such as data privacy laws and industry standards.

+## 6. Goal
+The goal of a delivery service system for a university is to provide a convenient, reliable, and efficient way for students, faculty, and staff to send and receive packages within the university campus or surrounding area.
+The system aims to simplify the package delivery process, reduce the burden of package management on university staff, and improve the overall experience for package senders and recipients.

+By implementing a delivery service system, the university can enhance its reputation as a student-focused institution that prioritizes the needs and convenience of its students.
+The system can also help to reduce package theft, loss, and damage by providing secure package storage and tracking.

+Additionally, the delivery service system can save time and resources for university staff who would otherwise need to manage package deliveries manually.
+With the help of a delivery service system, staff can focus on other important tasks while ensuring that packages are delivered efficiently and reliably.

+Overall, the goal of a delivery service system for a university is to provide a convenient and efficient solution to package delivery that meets the needs of students, faculty, and staff while enhancing the reputation and efficiency of the university.

-## 6. Choose a technology platform :
+## 7. Choose a technology platform :

 Select a technology platform for the system, including the programming language, database, and web server.
 Ensure that the technology platform is scalable, secure, and easy to maintain.

-## 7. Design the system architecture :
+## 8. Design the system architecture :

 Design the system architecture, including the database, user interface, and system components.
 Ensure that the architecture is scalable, secure, and follows best practices.

-## 8. Develop and test the system :
+## 9. Develop and test the system :

 Develop the system using a software development life cycle (SDLC) methodology.
 Test the system thoroughly before deployment to ensure that it meets the stakeholders' needs and requirements.

-## 9. Deploy and maintain the system :
+## 10. Deploy and maintain the system :

 Deploy the system to the production environment.
 Maintain and update the system regularly to ensure that it continues to meet the stakeholders' needs and requirements.

-## 10. Establish partnerships with carriers and payment providers :
+## 11. Establish partnerships with carriers and payment providers :

 Establish partnerships with carriers to ensure reliable delivery services and payment providers to process payments securely and efficiently.

-## 11. Implement effective parcel tracking :
+## 12. Implement effective parcel tracking :

 Implement an effective parcel tracking system to enable shippers and recipients to track their parcels' status in real-time.

-## 12. Monitor and improve system performance :
+## 13. Monitor and improve system performance :

 Continuously monitor the system performance, identify areas of improvement, and implement changes to enhance the system's performance.